InstaWP/wordpress-string-locator/docs/readme.txt

 * Added tools for quickly replacing data in the search results.
 * Added many more filters and actions.
 * Added hardening of file path checks.
-* Removed one-time donation notice
+* Removed one-time donation notice.
-* Removed jQuery dependency in favor of vanilla JavaScript code
+* Removed jQuery dependency in favor of vanilla JavaScript code.
-* Separated search class into a base class for extenders
+* Separated search class into a base class for extenders.
-* Fixed bug with code viewer sizes when resizing your window
+* Fixed bug with code viewer sizes when resizing your window.
-* Fixed bug in the list view if special characters were in the search string
+* Fixed bug in the list view if special characters were in the search string.
-* Fixed a bug where RegEx search validation may have a false positive check for invalid patterns
+* Fixed a bug where RegEx search validation may have a false positive check for invalid patterns.
 * Fixed missing translator function if Javascript is missing.

 = Older entries =
-See changelog.txt for the version history
+See changelog.txt for the version history.